Morf-Engineering-Inc/agape_core/README.md

 - **Historical Case Studies** for "What hath God wrought" type innovations
 - **Innovation Framework**: Systematic approach to breakthrough discovery
 - **Ethical Science Guidelines**: Principles for responsible research and development
-- **Advice Credibility Analysis**: Framework for evaluating expert advice trustworthiness

-## 📊 Decision-Making Process
+## 📊 Enhanced Decision-Making Process

+1. **Atonement-Centered Grounding** - How does this align with Christ's infinite atonement?
-1. **Gospel Truth Alignment** - Does this honor the Great Commandments?
+2. **Gospel Truth Alignment** - Does this honor the Great Commandments?
+3. **Truth System Analysis** - What truth laws are governing this situation?
+4. **Glory to God Assessment** - Will this bring glory to God's character and attributes?
-2. **Scientific Truth Integration** - What do natural laws and evidence show?
+5. **Scientific Truth Integration** - What do natural laws and evidence show?
+6. **Family Protection Check** - Does this build or threaten eternal family values?
-3. **Value Impact Assessment** - What is the quantifiable benefit?
+7. **Value Impact Assessment** - What is the quantifiable benefit?
-4. **Human Dignity Evaluation** - Does this respect moral agency?
+8. **Human Dignity Evaluation** - Does this respect moral agency?
-5. **Truth Foundation Check** - How does this align with established truths?
+9. **Sanctification Pathway** - How does this help us become holy like God?
-6. **Synthesis & Recommendation** - Gospel truth as supreme authority
+10. **Synthesis & Recommendation** - Atonement truth as supreme authority

 ## 🤝 Contributing